Tibouchina Urvilleana goes by many names. This lush tropical blooming bush may look or sound familiar because of its common names:

 The Various Species Of Tibouchina

-Around 350 distinct tibouchina species exist.
+Around 350 distinct tibouchina princess flower species exist.
 However, only a few of them are under cultivation.

 All varieties hold unique, beautiful, thick leaves with a velvety texture.
 The leaves vary in size from one type to another.
 Also, its flower equals the size of its leaf.